deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A6 Time methods.md

 [as-of joins](https://deephaven.io/core/docs/reference/table-operations/join/aj/) allow you to join data without exact matches.
 This works very well with time-series data.

-This example shows how to join two time series tables that have different densities in time stamps.
+This example shows how to join two time-series tables that have different densities in timestamps.

 ```python
 time_interval = expressionToNanos("T10S")